Meditation, yoga, tai-chi... How do I begin?

 Yoga was developed over 5,000 years ago in India as a path to spiritual enlightenment.
 A combination of rhythmic breathing, meditation, and stretches known as poses are used to strengthen the body and calm the mind.
 Of the different forms of yoga, hatha yoga in particular may help reduce stress.
 Yoga also improves balance and flexibility and may alleviate chronic medical conditions like depression, asthma, and arthritis.
 According to several recent studies, relaxation techniques like meditation and yoga can help to alleviate stress, anxiety, and trouble sleeping and improve other aspects of physical and mental health.

 In contrast to yoga, tai chi originated in China as a form of self-defense.
 Today, common forms of tai chi combine slow, fluid motions with rhythmic breathing.
 By concentrating on movement and breath, tai chi induces a state of calm and relaxation, which can reduce stress and alleviate other health problems.
 According to the Mayo Clinic, tai chi may reduce anxiety and depression while improving balance, coordination, and sleep quality.

 To find out more about yoga, check out this information from NCCAM.
 The Mayo Clinic also offers info about yoga and tai chi.
 You can learn meditation, yoga, or tai chi by renting videos or reading books, but it may be easier to start off by taking a group class led by a skilled instructor.
-Columbia students can take various forms of yoga classes at the Dodge Fitness Center.
 Also, give the Go Ask Alice!
 Q&A, Yoga on the cheap, a read for more affordable options.
-Students on the CUMC campus may want to contact the Center for Student Wellness — they often offer free yoga and meditation groups.
-If you are not a Columbia student, look for yoga or tai chi classes in your neighborhood, check out schedules at local health clubs, community centers, or adult education programs.
+Look for yoga or tai chi classes in your neighborhood, check out schedules at local health clubs, community centers, or adult education programs.